xiaoquqi/gitlab-sync/README.md

 ### Volume Mounts

-By default, we need to use your ssh key to access your gitlab projects.
+* SSH Keys: By default, we need to use your ssh key to access your gitlab projects.
 By default, I mount your $HOME/.ssh to /root/.ssh in docker.
+* Logs setting: By default, we write the stdout and stderr logs to /var/log/gitlab-sync/gitlab-sync.log and already mount your OS /var/log/gitlab-sync to your host, you can check log from there

 ### Run as Daemon